top of page

 Land Stewardship Projects

-Youth co-design and activate community garden spaces, transforming underutilized land into hubs for learning, food production, and community gathering.
+Youth lead workshops, facilitate peer mentorship, and co-design and activate community green spaces, transforming underutilized land into hubs for learning, food production, and community gatherings.

 2C356A5F-811F-4BD5-9BC3-0A6738C717EB.jpeg

-Youth lead workshops, facilitate peer learning spaces, and present their work publicly.
-They also engage in civic advocacy, including educating policymakers in Albany on climate education, mental health, and environmental justice.
+Youth present their projects publicly.
+They also engage in civic education advocacy, including educating policymakers in Albany on climate education, environmental justice, and mental health.

-Previously known as Seeds of Sovereignty, our Youth Land Labs is a two-year land stewardship and food justice leadership pathway integrating environmental justice education, urban agriculture, workforce development, and youth organizing.
+A two-year land stewardship and food justice pathway integrating environmental justice education,

 bottom of page